How to Boost Your Immunity and Keep Yourself Healthy During COVID-19

 With the coronavirus outbreakCOVID-19 being a big concern in the news, many people are panicking, and want to know how to prevent or fight the disease.
 With any disease, one way you can fight against it is to improve your immunity.

 We should all know about our immune system.
 A strong immune system can protect us against disease, and when we have it, the tough immune system fights against the virus or infection much quicker.
-While there are apps that can help and different ways to be awesome at life, you also need to look at your physical health too.
-Some people have stronger immune systems than others, and if you want to boost your immunity, here are some ways you can do so.
+While there are apps that can help you in different ways to be awesome at life.
+You also need to look at your physical health & mental health to avoid depression, anxiety, and fear.
+Some people have stronger immune systems than others hence they handle those invisible enemies easily, and if you want to boost your immunity, here are some ways you can do so.

 Get More Sleep